rinkwitz/CNN_example_for_classifying_MNIST/README.md

 pip3 install tensorflow==1.11.0 tensorboard==1.11.0 keras==2.2.4 matplotlib==3.0.0
 ```

-## Visualizations of data and preprocessing
+## Visualizations of Data and Preprocessing

 The script produces several figures.
 It displays the first 9 training examples and their labels.